WAGT-CD: WAGT intellectual unit

 Until 2017, the WAGT call sign, virtual channel 26 assignment, and NBC affiliation were associated with a full-power UHF station that signed on in 1968 as WATU, Augusta's third commercial station.
 It nominally took the NBC affiliation, but was unable to gain much headway in the market.
 Its VHF rivals, primary ABC affiliate WJBF (channel 6) and primary CBS affiliate WRDW-TV (channel 12) continued to cherry-pick NBC's stronger programming.
-The FCC had only mandated all-channel tuning in 1964, and most Augusta residents had not bought UHF-capable sets.
+The Federal Communications Commission (FCC) had only mandated all-channel tuning in 1964, and most Augusta residents had not bought UHF-capable sets.
 The station went dark in 1970.
 A year later, the FCC ruled that stations with three or more commercial outlets could only be affiliated with one network.
 This cleared the way for WATU to return in 1974 as a full NBC affiliate.
 However, it saw little change in its fortunes even after Schurz Communications bought it in 1981 and changed the call letters to WAGT.
 For most of its history, it was the weakest major-network affiliate in Augusta, essentially the third station in a two-station market.
 Even during NBC's ratings dominance in the 1980s and 1990s, it was one of the weakest NBC affiliates in the country.
 Notably, it did not air regular newscasts until 1995.

 In 2009, Schurz placed WAGT into a joint sales and shared services agreement with Media General, owner of WJBF, with WJBF as senior partner.
 The combined operation was housed in a new facility at Augusta West.